Voted in the top 3 of Hipcamp's Best in Indiana for 2022!

 Heritage Farm is a working alpaca farm with over 50 alpacas you can watch and interact with.
 Make friends with our black Labrador, Juno.
-Also residing on the farm are a flock of chickens, several barn cats and our horse, Stormy.
-If you want to, you can help with the daily chores of feeding the animals and collecting eggs.
+Also residing on the farm are a flock of chickens, 6 goats and several barn cats.
+If you want to, you can help with the daily chores of feeding the animals.
 After that, you can explore the big red barn that was selected as one of the top-ten Bicentennial barns in the state.
-Recently, our farm was the recipient of a rural preservation award from the Indiana Landmarks Foundation.
 Roam around the 120 acre homestead, woods and creek and soak in the sights, sounds and smells of the farm.
-Then, as the day winds down, enjoy some of the most beautiful sunsets you will ever see!

-Activities for kids include helping with farm chores, wading in the creek, swinging on the large platform swing and soaring down the 400 foot-long zipline (extra fee $50 for an hour for your group).
+Activities for kids include helping with farm chores, hiking trails, wading in the creek and swinging on the large platform swing and soaring down the 50 foot hill slide.

 A stay at the cabin includes the use of a gas grill with side burner and a small under-counter refrigerator.
 There is also a rock-lined fire pit for cozying up to or making s'mores.
 You can even buy a s'mores kit to make 6 mouth-watering s'mores.